Mallorca in August (2025): Weather, Events, and Best Things to Do

 Go on a boat trip

 August in Mallorca might be too hot for extensive sightseeing, but that doesn’t mean you can’t explore the island!
 And what better way to discover it than by boat?
-From dolphin-spotting tours to sunset catamaran cruises, a boat trip in Mallorca offers a refreshing way to experience the island’s beauty without breaking a sweat.
+From dolphin-spotting tours to sunset catamaran cruises, a boat trip offers a refreshing way to experience the island’s beauty without breaking a sweat.

 And don’t forget the other Balearic islands of Ibiza, Formentera, and Menorca.
 Less than a few hours away on the fast inter-island ferry, each island has its unique character and is well worth a visit.